(Possibly) Get Free Breakfast at Hiltons, Just by Having the Right Credit Card (2020)

-Members of the Hilton Honors program that achieve Gold status get free breakfast at every hotel in the Hilton family.
-Normally, you need to make 20 stays at Hilton to qualify for Gold status.
+Members of the Hilton Honors program with Gold or higher status get free breakfast at every hotel in the Hilton family.
+Normally, you need 20 stays at Hilton to qualify for Gold status.
 However, anyone can get Gold status simply by getting the right credit card.

-If you stay at hotels in the Hilton reward program more than a few times per year, we highly recommend getting a credit card that lets you take advantage of the free breakfast benefit on your stays.
+If you stay at hotels in the Hilton reward program more than a few times per year, we highly recommend getting a credit card that gives you the free breakfast benefit on your stays.

-Unfortunately, this only works for the Hilton family of hotels.
-Getting access to free breakfast at the Marriott and Hyatt family of hotels requires higher elite status levels than you can receive just by getting a credit card.
-At the IHG family of hotels, free breakfast isn't a benefit at any level.
+Unfortunately, there is no similar shortcut for the other major hotel loyalty programs.
+The free breakfast benefit for the Marriott and Hyatt families of hotels requires higher elite status levels than you can receive just by getting a credit card.
+At the IHG family of hotels, free breakfast isn't a benefit at any status level.

 For most people, signing up for credit cards, just to receive travel benefits, good reward earning rates, or lucrative signup bonuses, isn't an irresponsible thing to do.
 It won't kill your credit rating—it just might improve it.
 But, if you have a problem with credit, or you aren't organized enough to avoid unwanted credit card fees, you'll need to stick to our other strategies for discounted travel.
 For more information, see our Credit Cards 101 guide.

 Members with Gold status are entitled to free continental breakfast (for two) at every brand in the Hilton program, which don't already provide a free breakfast to everyone.
 The only exception are Hilton Grand Vacation clubs.

 For example, you can take advantage of this benefit at every Hilton, Doubletree, Hilton Garden Inn, Waldorf Astoria, Conrad, Curio collection, Tapestry Collection, and Tru hotel.